EdricYeo117/BED2024Apr_P03_s10258457/README.md

-# Back End Developemnt Repositry for Practicals
+# Back End Development Repository for Practicals

-This is a repositry dedicated to storing practicals for Back End Development Module
+This is a repository dedicated to storing practicals for the Back End Development Module.

 ## Done By
 Yeo Jin Rong IT03 S10258457C

 ### Practicals Complete:
-Week 01 ✔
+Week 01 ✔<br>
-Week 02 ✔
+Week 02 ✔<br>
-Week 03 ✔
+Week 03 ✔<br>